sikehish/dostify/README.md

 - **Chat Room**

   ![alt text](src/assets/README/capture2.PNG "Dosts")
-  You can chat with the dosts you want to make and so could anyone else, thereby enhancing your network and maybe your networth? 😉 Or you could have any conversation based on your interests? or a potential life partner perhaps? 😉 **Everything is possible on this app, the options are limitless!**
+  You can chat with the dosts you want to make and so could anyone else, thereby enhancing your network and maybe your networth? 😉 Or you could have any conversation based on your interests?
+Or a potential life partner perhaps? 😉 **Everything is possible on this app, the options are limitless!**